Welcome to today's edition of the Rush 24-7 podcast.

 All day, all night, all white.

-That seems to be a receding away from inclusion.
+Max Robinson, ABC News Network anchor 20 years ago, that seemed to be a receding away from inclusion.

-So I hope he's opened up a wound, and then that we've found a lot of glass and must take the glass out to really get healing.
+So I hope he's opened up a wound and then that we found a lot of glass.

 Jesse forgets he also had a show on CNN.

-Uh uh both sides now, I think it was called.
+Both sides now, I think it was called.

-We we we chuckle and call it one side always.
+We chuckle, call it one side always.

-Uh but he'll probably that's probably that he just wants his show back.
+But that's probably that he just wants his show back.

-Put me on some time.
+Put me on sometime.

 Anyway, quick time out here, folks.

-Back uh get to some of your phone calls when we come back.
+Get to some of your phone calls when we come back.

-And that that clearly uh was uh was a sickness and he needed to get well, and I wonder where he went to get well.
+And that clearly was a sickness and he needed to get well.

-Um the uh you mean before the first time he said it?
+Perhaps you mean before the first time he said it?

-Meaning in a public way, had he ever uttered it when in, say talking to Al Sharpton or uh any other of his uh comrades out there.
+Had he ever uttered it when in, say, talking to Al Sharpton or any other of his comrades out there?

-My whole point is that if he had to, he was obviously sick when he did this, needed to go get some help, uh, and if he's a man of compassion, he could he could suggest uh whoever he saw also see uh Michael Richards, uh, who is clearly uh ladies and gentlemen distressed, doesn't know where any of his words came from.
+And if he's a man of compassion, he can suggest whoever he saw also see Michael Richards, who is clearly, ladies and gentlemen, distressed, doesn't know where any of his words came from.

 Been trying to figure this out ever since the incident happened.

-He's looking back in his past, he cannot figure out where all those words came from.
+He cannot figure out where all those words came from.

-He was standing there, he's doing his stand-up, and man, he got steamrolled by a freight train.
+And man, he got steamrolled by a freight train.

 Don't know where the words came from.